 For example, let’s say you wrote a blog post on how to start a money-making blog.
 The next piece of content you can make is an infographic to share with your Pinterest audience.
 This can be another way to promote your content and lead them to more in-depth information.

-You can also turn the blog post into a carousel for Instagram, a quick informational video, or a thread on your Twitter feed.
+You can also turn the blog post into a carousel for Instagram, an informational Youtube video, or a thread on Twitter.